Singapore is a sovereign republic in Southeast Asia.

 - Advice and administrative assistance on accommodation if required

-International students must obtain the Student’s Pass from the Singapore immigration authorities, as well as any necessary visa or permit from their own country, before they come to Singapore to begin their programme at ITI.
-You should proceed to this stage after you have been accepted by ITI and signed the Student Contract.
+International students must obtain the Student’s Pass from the Singapore immigration authorities, as well as any necessary visa or permit from their own country, before arriving in Singapore.
+Incoming international students will be advised on the necessary procedures to secure these clearances after being accepted by ITI, and after the Student Contract has been signed.

-It is advisable to allow two to six months for the processing time of a Student’s Pass and other paperwork by Singapore authorities from the date the application is submitted.
-Requirements for supporting documents, deposits, etc vary for students of different nationalities.
+It is advisable to allow three to eight weeks for the processing time of a Student’s Pass and other paperwork by Singapore authorities from the date the application is submitted.

 Please note that the terms and conditions for the Student's Pass requires a student’s regular attendance at ITI.
-ICA will cancel the Student’s Pass if a student fails to attend classes for a continuous period of seven days or more without any valid reason or his/her percentage of attendance for the programme in any of the month is 90% or below without any valid reason.
+ICA will cancel the Student’s Pass if a student fails to attend classes for a continuous period of seven days or more without any valid reason, or if his/her percentage of attendance for the programme in any month is below 90 per cent without any valid reason.
 You should also note all other terms and conditions related to this pass.
 Student’s Pass holders are not allowed to take up part-time or full-time employment in Singapore.
 ICA reserves the right to cancel the Student’s Pass.

 Housing and Accommodation

-Public bus – One-way single journey bus-rides on a prepaid EZ-link card costs between S$0.71 and S$1.94; higher for non-EZ and special services.
+Public bus – One-way single journey bus-rides on a prepaid farecard costs between S$0.92 and S$2.17; higher for non-farecard and special services.

-MRT (Mass Rapid Transit) train – One-way single journey on a prepaid farecard costs between S$0.71 and S$1.94; higher for non-farecard.
+MRT (Mass Rapid Transit) train – One-way single journey on a prepaid farecard costs between S$0.92 and S$2.17; higher for non-farecard.

-Affordable local food is widely available almost anywhere.
-Food at hawker centres and neighbourhood eateries costs from S$3.50 for a one-dish meal based on rice or noodles, and S$1.20 for a soft drink (slightly more in food courts).
-A fast food meal costs S$6.00-7.50.
+Affordable local food is widely available.
+Food at hawker centres and neighbourhood eateries costs from S$3.50 for a one-dish rice or noodles-based meal and from S$1.50 for a soft drink.
+A fast food meal costs upwards of S$6.

 More expensive local and foreign fare is available from cafes and restaurants.
 Singapore offers a wide array of international cuisines, with dietary restriction food options available.

 Utility and Phone Bills:

-A utility bill for a single occupant in a flat can range from S$60 to S$90 or, for a family of five, can average S$200.
-However student hostels usually include utilities in their rent.
+A utility bill for a single occupant in a flat can range from S$60 to S$100.
+Student hostels usually include utilities in their rent.

-Mobile phone expenditure can range from S$30 to S$50 a month for a mobile phone plan.
-Prepaid cards start at S$10 and can be topped up.
+Mobile phone monthly subscription plans begin from about S$5 for a SIM-only plan.
+Prepaid cards start at S$8 and can be topped up.
 Usage rates vary among service providers.

-A consultation with a private general practitioner for flu costs S$30-40 (including medication).
+A consultation with a private general practitioner for flu starts at S$30 (including medication).